 In this post, we explain what workplace security is and why it should be one of your top priorities.
 Then, we list some actions you can take that will help improve security in the workplace.

 - What can you do to improve workplace security?

 What is workplace security?

 Workplace security is the protection that authorized employees on your property get from the security measures you establish.
-These security measures might include plans of action, surveillance equipment, and access control measures.
+These security measures might include plans of action, surveillance equipment, access control measures, and security awareness training.
 While the phrase might first bring to mind defense against unauthorized intruders, workspace security covers many more scenarios.